anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

-For technical reasons, with variadic neurons it is often convenient to express "network connectivity matrix" not as a usual tensor of rank 2, but as a tensor of a higher rank (because it is often convenient to allow hierarchical indices of rows and columns).
+For technical reasons, with variadic neurons it is often convenient to express "network connectivity matrix" not as a usual tensor of rank 2, but as a tensor of a higher rank (because it is often convenient to allow hierarchical indices of rows and columns of a matrix).
 V-values are expressive enough to easily provide this functionality.

 ### Live-coding with V-values and variadic neurons